sftcd/errata/draft-farrell-errata.md

 The author is not invested in the details here, anything approximating what's described here would probably be fine.

+# Policy versus Implementation

+Some of the details below are provided via indirection, using the {{RPCTBD}}, reference.
+In those cases, the intent is that the referenced documents are maintained by, and under the change control of, the RPC, but that those details MUST ensure that control over the content of RFCs remains with the community and is never given to the RPC or IETF LLC.
+The RPC are expected to consult with the community as changes are considered.

+There is one exception - where user-provided input is allowed, then spam will follow.
+The RPC are empowered to delete obvious spam as soon as possible.
+The RPC should periodically (perhaps yearly) report to the RSAB on recent trends related to spam in this system.

 # The New System

 Once an RFC is published, then, on the datatracker web page for viewing that